 You can also control the drone with the optional Gamesir T1s game controller.
 First, you need to connect it with the smartphone, which then starts sending the commands to the drone.
 Two analog joysticks on the front of the controller should provide a good degree of fine control over the drone and gamers will feel at home with these.

 Taking into account the size of the Tello, the speed of the drone is surprising.
 It’s fast and maneuverable.
-In fast flight mode, it can go up to 20 mph, and stop and turn in about 6 feet.
-The slower speed mode limits the drone to a more manageable 8 mph, and you should keep it in that mode until you get used to it.
+In fast flight mode, it can go up to 20mph, and stop and turn in about six feet.
+The slower speed mode limits the drone to a more manageable 8mph, and you should keep it in that mode until you get used to it.

 Image and Video Quality

-The 1100 mAh battery powers the Tello and provides about 3 to 5 minutes of flight time.
+The 1100 mAh battery powers the Tello and provides about three to five minutes of flight time.
 So, battery life isn’t long.
 It’s about half of the Parrot Mambo — particularly if you are using the programmable features of the drone, as it should take longer than that to get up and running.